zentity-io/zentity/README.md

 zentity is an [Elasticsearch](https://www.elastic.co/products/elasticsearch) plugin for real-time entity resolution.
 It aims to be:

-- **Simple** - Entity resolution is hard. zentity offers a framework to make it easy.
+- **Simple** - Entity resolution is hard. zentity makes it easy.
-- **Fast** - Get results at real-time interactive speeds.
+- **Fast** - Get results at interactive speeds.
+From milliseconds to low seconds.
-- **Logical** - Logic is easier to read, troubleshoot, and optimize than black box statistical algorithms.
+- **Generic** - Resolve anything.
+People, companies, locations, sessions, and more.
-- **Transitive** - Resolve entities that span multiple hops of connections.
+- **Transitive** - Resolve over multiple hops.
+Recursion finds dynamic identities.
-- **Multi-source** - Resolve entities that span multiple indices with disparate mappings.
+- **Multi-source** - Resolve over multiple indices with disparate mappings.
 - **Accommodating** - Operate on data as it exists.
-Avoid reindexing or ETL.
+No changing or reindexing data.
+- **Logical** - Logic is easier to read, troubleshoot, and optimize than statistics.
-- **100% Elasticsearch** - Elasticsearch has a great foundation for real-time entity resolution.
+- **100% Elasticsearch** - Elasticsearch is a great foundation for entity resolution.

 ---